Tag: audio

 With the base battery/adapter voltage available, I now needed multiple voltage converters to generate the various system voltages (3.3V, 5V, 12V), as well as a high-power voltage rail for the power amplifier (52V, which turned out to be overkill for these drivers).

-For the design of these converters, the Texas Instruments WEBENCH Power Designer proved to be invaluable, especially for a beginner without any switching power supply design knowledge.
+For the design of these converters, the Texas Instruments WEBENCH Power Designer proved invaluable, especially for a beginner without any switching power supply design knowledge.

 For controlling the speaker, I again decided to go with the easiest option, letting the Bluetooth module’s integrated controller operate on its own, controlled using a set of buttons.